Leabhrán Eolais 2011-2012

 Assessment

 Assessment in Gaelscoil na Dúglaise is the process of gathering, recording, interpreting, using, and reporting information about your child’s progress and achievement in developing knowledge, skills and attitudes.
-There will be two principal approaches, Assessment for Learning and Assessment of Learning.
+There will be two principle approaches, Assessment for Learning and Assessment of Learning.
 Methods used will include self-assessment, conferencing, teacher observation, teacher designed tasks and tests and standardised testing.
+Self Assessment and Learning Folders (SALF) in all classes from Junior Infants provide a framework for children to present evidence of their work and their assessment of that work across all curricular areas.

 School Report Cards